JalmarazMartn/JAMALVariablenaming/README.md

 ![alt text](https://github.com/JalmarazMartn/JAMALVariablenaming/blob/master/images/SelRename.gif?raw=true)

 This option is available in the context menu.
+You can disable the context menu removing the check in JALVarNaming.EnableContextMenus extension config.

 ## JAL Set usage category from an old txt menu file

 With this command you can set the usage category for Pages and Reports from an old txt menu file.
 Previously you had to export from C/SIDE a txt object with all the menus.
 Then, you can follow these steps: